Pancreatic Cancer Symptoms

 Pancreatic cancer symptoms are often vague when the cancer is in its early stages, and the symptoms can therefore be very difficult to correctly attribute to a specific condition.
 What’s more, the signs can vary based on the location and type of the cancer.
 Because many patients do not notice their symptoms until the cancer reaches an advanced stage, it’s important to learn to identify possible signs, pay close attention to your body and be aware of what is normal for you.

 Some common pancreatic cancer signs and symptoms that can lead to a diagnosis include:

-- Pain – Because pancreatic cancer can put pressure on nearby organs, it can lead to pain in the upper or middle abdomen and back.
+- Pain – Because pancreatic cancer can put pressure on nearby organs, it can lead to pain in the upper or middle stomach and back.